evanshortiss/redhat-mobile-demo-application/README.md

 ## Work in Progress
 This repository is a work in progress.

-## Device Security in 5 Minutes Demo
+## Demo - Device Security in Minutes
 This application can be used to demonstrate how easy it is to add self-defense checks using AeroGear to an application.